Getting Started

 In the case of bi-exponential data, the calibration and measurements rely on the complete gate window.
 Therefore, the calibration determines both the gate rising and falling edges and calculates the complete window, including the extension from the fluorescence convolution.
 For normal measurements, the phasor data is calculated and the IRF phasor data is subtracted from it.

 Alternatively, one can stream out the raw data that is generated from the phasor calculations through the remote TCP/IP interface.
-The data for each pixel is streamed out and contains the intensity [cps], lifetime [ns] and the g/s coordinates of the phasor.
+The data for each pixel is streamed out and contains the intensity [cps], lifetime [ps] and the (g/s)×1000 coordinates of the phasor.

 • ROI button

 Click in the intensity image and move around the area of interest to draw the region of interest to be analysed.
 Click a second time to confirm the region.
 Once a region has been selected, the ROI is also displayed in the lifetime image.
-The average curve is displayed in the curves plot on the top right and the lifetime phasor points belonging to the current selection are shown in the phasor plot.
+The average curve is displayed in the curves plot on the top right and an outline is drawn in the phasor plot that covers the lifetimes included in the current ROI.
 One can make up to 20 regions of interest.

 • ROI reset